moeenn/projects-cli/README.md

 ## Projects
 A portable CLI tool for initializing programming projects from pre-defined templates.
 This tools is written in GoLang and doesn't have any 3rd-party dependencies.

+#### Important

+**Note**: This project has now been archived and have been superseded by [projects-rs](https://github.com/moeenn/projects-rs) which is a one-to-one port of this codebase to rust.
+This codebase will no longer receive any updates.

 ### Installation